2023 Most Popular Information Technology Bachelor's Degree Schools in South Carolina

 A rank of #2 on this year’s list means Morris College is a great place for information technology students working on their bachelor’s degree.
 Located in the small city of Sumter, Morris College is a private not-for-profit college with a small student population.

-A rank of #2 on this year’s list means Winthrop University is a great place for information technology students working on their bachelor’s degree.
+Out of the 5 schools in South Carolina that were part of this year’s ranking, Winthrop University landed the # 2 spot on the list.
 Winthrop is a medium-sized public school located in the small city of Rock Hill.

 Full Information Technology at Winthrop University Report